-- CE providers must determine whether an event is a conference or a multi-speaker workshop, according to the chart on the next page, so that they apply for the correct ACE approval and follow the correct ACE requirements. - ACE providers may offer ACE credit for conferences only if they are approved to offer conferences as an ACE provider. - Providers of approved individual courses/conferences may offer ACE credit for conferences only when the conference itself has been approved and only for the individual conference sessions that have been submitted and approved to offer ACE credit.
+- CE providers must determine whether an event is a conference or a multi-speaker workshop, according to the chart on the next page, so that they apply for the correct ACE approval and follow the correct ACE requirements. - ACE providers may offer ACE credit for conference sessions in any format for which the provider has been approved to offer courses.
+Conference sessions must meet all standards and requirements for the format of that session. - Providers of approved individual courses/conferences may offer ACE credit for conferences only when the conference itself has been approved and only for the individual conference sessions that have been submitted and approved to offer ACE credit.

-- No matter what the provider calls an event, if it meets the ACE definition of a conference, it must adhere to ACE standards and requirements for all courses as well as additional requirements for conferences. - Each conference session must - Adhere to all ACE standards - o Have at least 60 minutes of uninterrupted instruction time - Have learning objectives (overall conference objectives are recommended but optional) - List the following in the conference brochure and on promotional material: description, learning objectives, instructor bio(s), number of CE credits offered, target audience, practice/content level, and agenda for each session longer than two hours - o Include its own individual bibliography that is available to attendees by request

-Promotional materials must
+- No matter what the provider calls an event, if it meets the ACE definition of a conference, it must adhere to ACE standards and requirements for all courses as well as additional requirements for conferences. - Each conference session must - Adhere to all ACE standards - Have at least 60 minutes of uninterrupted instruction time - Have learning objectives (overall conference objectives are recommended but optional) - List the following in the conference brochure and on promotional material: description, learning objectives, instructor bio(s), number of CE credits offered, target audience, practice/content level, and agenda for each session longer than two hours - Include its own individual bibliography that is available to attendees by request - Promotional materials must